StephGerron/UFOs/README.md

-# UFOs

-###Objectives
+# UFO Sightings with Javascript

+### Objectives

 The goals:
+    Explain the strengths and weaknesses of JavaScript “standard” and JavaScript version ES6+.
+    Describe JavaScript syntax and ideal use cases.
+    Build and deploy JavaScript functions, including built-in functions.

-    Create, update, and deploy JavaScript functions to provide additional table filters.
+    Convert JavaScript functions to arrow functions.
-    Update and deploy forEach (for loop) to loop through the filters and update them with user input.
+    Build and deploy forEach (JavaScript for loop).
-    Update and populate the dynamic filters and table using JavaScript and HTML.
+    Create, populate, and dynamically filter a table using JavaScript and HTML.